Alhassan-8/TaskFlow/README.md

 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
 - [Vite](https://vitejs.dev/) for the fast build tool
 - [React](https://reactjs.org/) for the amazing framework

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact us at support@taskflow.com.

-## 📚 Documentation

-For detailed documentation, please visit our [documentation site](https://docs.taskflow.com).